eXtreme-Fusion/Migration-Toolkit/README.md

 Migration Toolkit
 =================

-Updater of eXtreme-Fusion 4.17 to eXtreme-Fusion 5.
+Tool for updating system from eXtreme-Fusion 4.17 to eXtreme-Fusion 5.